-The College charges a fee equivalent to the national funding rates applicable to the programme the learner is studying.
+The College will normally charge a fee equivalent to the national funding rates applicable to the programme the learner is studying.
 This rate will be derived from the government 'Find a Learning Aim' database.
 This fee is occasionally capped at £5000 to maintain a differential with HE fees.